ygor-sena/42event-april-fool-2023/README.md

 Through a series of exercises, the event gave its opinion about the matter.
 The exercises made the students explore contemporary problems and API updates beyond ChatGPT's training scope, which ended in September, 2021.
 Thus, the exercises encouraged the students to try different programming languages.
 I myself had to write solutions in Shell Script, C, Python, Perl and PHP.

-This experience the underscored the importance of robust programming skills alongside AI assistance.
+This experience underscored the importance of robust programming skills alongside AI assistance.
 It emphasized that while AI enhances technical problem-solving capabilities, our human creativity and analytical skills remain indispensable.
-Last but not least, humans jokes are far better than AI generated ones.
+Last but not least, human jokes are far better than AI generated ones.

 ### 🚀 About the exercises and their solutions